maths/moodle-qtype_stack/doc/en/CAS/Equivalence_reasoning.md

 `assume_real` sets an internal flag to work over the real numbers.
 If `true` then \(x=1\) will be considered equivalent to \(x^3=1\).
 Note, this option is only for the input type.
 You will also need to set this in the question options to also affect the answer test.

+`calculus` sets an internal flag `stack_calculus:true` which allows calculus operations in an argument.
+In particular it checks is adjacent lines are the result of integrating or differentiating.
+Note, this option is only for the input type.
+You will also need to set `stack_calculus:true` in the question options to also affect the answer test.

 If the syntax hint is just the keyword `firstline` then the first line of the *value* of the teacher's answer will appear as a syntax hint.
 This enables a randomly generated syntax hint to appear in the box.

 # Answer tests